 - Can your firm fund the experts and depositions necessary to present my case in the best possible way.
 In other words, is the firm you’ve become aware of through advertising or web presence able to actually fund your case for the long haul.

-The civil rights team at Gaskins Bennett Birrell Schupp would like to answer these questions for you up front to help make your selection process easier.
+The civil rights team at Gaskins Bennett Birrell, LLP would like to answer these questions for you up front to help make your selection process easier.

 - 1 settlement over $15 million